jropinion/content/blog_content/black_anger.md

 Do you care?

 P.S.
-If rioting ensues because of the murder of Samuel Dubose...I will not condemn it.
+If rioting ensues because of the acquittal of Tamir Rice's killer...I will not condemn it.
 I understand the pain that leads to property destruction.
 I feel it, too!